Learn more about 8D as a disciplinary problem-solving process and the final results and benefits that occur as an output of the process.

 Perfection

 The Six Sigma method intends to improve business processes by simultaneously reducing errors and improving quality.
-An increase in quality and efficiency is integral to the Six Sigma method, and it stands apart from the 8D method as it places emphasis on perfection.
+An increase in quality and efficiency is integral to the Six Sigma method, and it stands apart from the 8D method as it emphasizes perfection.
 Six Sigma aims to achieve near perfection in corrective actions and problem-solving to improve the organization’s processes.

 Focusing on the customer